fergald/docs/explainers/permissions-policy-unload.md

 ## Motivation

 Unload handlers have been [unreliable](https://developers.google.com/web/updates/2018/07/page-lifecycle-api#the-unload-event) for a long time.
-Inload handlers are not guaranteed to be fired on all cases where a document gets destroyed, especially on mobile platforms where tabs are more likely to get killed in the background.
+Unload handlers are not guaranteed to be fired on all cases where a document gets destroyed, especially on mobile platforms where tabs are more likely to get killed in the background.